zara-kasi/obsidian-myanimenotes/README.md

 # Obsidian Cassette Plugin

-Cassette is an Obsidian plugin that syncs your anime and manga lists from MyAnimeList (MAL) into structured Markdown notes, complete with metadata, cover images, and automatic updates.
+Cassette is an Obsidian plugin that syncs your anime and manga lists from MyAnimeList (MAL) into structured Markdown notes, complete with metadata, cover image, and automatic updates.

 ## Getting Started